avantus-tech/pyproject-runner/README.md

 running tasks. uv doesn't recommend activating virtual environments, but suggests using `uv run` to execute scripts in the virtual environment.
 The shim allows shortening `uv run rr TASK ...` to `rr TASK ...` saving valuable keystrokes.

+### Shell completion

+Shell completion is supported for *bash*, *zsh*, and *fish*.
+Generally, it is necessary to add the completion script to the shell initialization file, such as *.bashrc* or *.zshrc*, or add it to the environment using *direnv*.

+The shell completion script is generated using `rr --shell-completion=SHELL`, replacing **SHELL** with *bash*, *zsh*, or *fish*.
+The script can be added to the initialization file or to a directory where completions are already being sourced, depending on the configuration.
+It can also be added to a shell session by directly evaluating the script: `eval $(rr --shell-completion=zsh)`.

 ### Requirements